More information about street parking and permits

 7. What if I have visitors?

 Single use visitor vouchers can be purchased for some schemes.
 These must be displayed in the vehicle of the person visiting you.
 Please note that vouchers are only valid for one day, therefore if you scratch off two dates on one voucher, it becomes invalid.
 Carers and doctors are eligible for free permits.
 Contractors permits are also available for tradesmen who need their vehicle nearby to carry out work to your property.
+We do not exchange out of date visitor vouchers.

 8. Am I guaranteed a parking space?